Need Your Love So Bad: Fleetwood Mac

 "Need Your Love So Bad" was released as a single, backed with "Stop Messin' Round", and reached No. 31 on the UK Singles Chart in August 1968, and No. 7 in the Netherlands.
 The band originally considered releasing "Need Your Love So Bad" as a Part One and Part Two with the second half faded in, but they decided against this.
 In a review by New Musical Express, Derek Jones thought that the song was "too limited in its appeal" to be a successful single and that the string section was the "only concession to commerciality".
 He thought that the single was "super" and hoped that his assessment on the song's commercial prospects were incorrect.

 Later in the UK, it was reissued as a single by Blue Horizon (designated as the A-side with "No Place to Go" as the B-side) and CBS as part of its "Hall of Fame Hits" series (designated as the B-side with "Albatross" as the A-side).

 Green later expressed his grievances with the string section, saying that "it's not the arrangement that's old fashioned, it's the actual sound of the strings.
 It sounds like really old blokes were playing it...or old women."
 He posited that the song could have been a bigger hit without the string overdubs.

 The song is included on several Fleetwood Mac compilation albums, including The Pious Bird of Good Omen (1969), Greatest Hits (1971), and others.
 In 1999, The Complete Blue Horizon Sessions 1967–1969 was released with additional takes of the song.
 One of those takes was planned for an American single, which included some additional guitar and vocal overdubs from Green, but this version was never commercially issued until its inclusion on The Complete Blue Horizon Sessions 1967–1969.

+Whitesnake

+On 3 January 1984, the song featured as the B-side of the UK release of rock band Whitesnake's second single "Give Me More Time", from the Slide It In album that was released in the UK on 6 February 1984.
+It featured David Coverdale singing over a Hammond organ played by keyboardist Jon Lord and with no other instrumentation on the version.
+The song also featured as the bonus track on the album's Japanese release.